-Hayward set to return to Celtics’ rotation for East finals
+Hayward returns to Celtics for Game 3 of East finals

 LAKE BUENA VISTA, Fla.
 (AP) — Gordon Hayward has been part of Boston teams that have made the Eastern Conference finals twice in the past three seasons.

-The Boston Celtics listed Hayward as active for Game 3 of their East title series against the Miami Heat on Saturday night, with every indication that his right ankle is now well enough to allow him to play.
-When he does get into this series, it’ll be his first time in an East finals game; he was inactive for all seven games in the 2018 series and the first two this year, both times because of injuries.
+Hayward returned to the Celtics’ rotation in Game 3 of their East title series against the Miami Heat on Saturday night, after missing a month while recovering from a right ankle sprain.
+It was his first time in an East finals game; he was inactive for all seven Boston games in the 2018 series and the first two this year, both times because of injuries.

+Hayward checked in with 5:06 left in the opening quarter.
+The Celtics said his minutes would be monitored in Game 3.

 “He can score the ball.
 He can switch all the different positions.
 He gives us a lot of defensive flexibility there.
 He just gives us a lot,” Celtics coach Brad Stevens said.
 “And I think that he’s always been a guy that provides a great sense of stability.”

 Hayward played 34 minutes in Game 1 of Boston’s first-round series against Philadelphia when he hurt the right ankle.
-The Celtics said Hayward would be out at least four weeks with what they said was a Grade III sprain, the most severe level; it’s been about 4 1/2 weeks, so he’s essentially right on the envisioned schedule.
+The Celtics said Hayward would be out at least four weeks with what they said was a Grade III sprain, the most severe level; his absence was about 4 1/2 weeks, so he was right on the envisioned schedule.

 “We don’t expect him to be a world-beater, but I think his presence helps us,” Stevens said.